TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrIndex.rst

 :Since: 6.1
 :Default: Empty

-Allows to define a list of additional fields from the pages table that will trigger an recursive update.
+Allows to define a list of additional fields from the pages table that will trigger a recursive update.

 .. code-block:: typoscript